 "Progress lies not in enhancing what is, but in advancing toward what will be."

 1.)
 Become a member.

 NBCDI's members are the backbone of their organization.
 Together, we are able to strengthen communities by becoming advocates that focus on improving and advancing the quality of life for Black children and their families.

 2.)
 Make a charitable contribution.

-Make a difference through a one-time fixed donation at your discretion to NBCDI's strengths-based programs.
+Make a difference through a one-time fixed donation to NBCDI's strengths-based programs.

 3.)
 Volunteer at a local affiliate network near you.

 Affiliates are the heart of NBCDI.
 In more than 25 communities across the nation, these volunteer-driven networks partner with children, families, and other organizations to carryout their mission through efforts in their respective regions.